Tax Credits for Solar System Purchase

 The following information regarding taxes, tax credits and depreciation is meant to make the reader aware of these benefits, risks and potential expenses, and help avoid claims by aggressive salespeople.
 It is not tax advice.
 Please seek professional advice from a qualified tax advisor to check the applicability and eligibility before claiming any tax benefits or exemptions.

 Solar tax credits were enacted in 2008 as part of the Emergency Economic Stabilization Act, which included $18 billion in incentives for clean and renewable energy technologies, as well as for energy efficiency improvements.
 The 2008 legislation extended the solar investment tax credit (ITC) through December 31, 2016 and made other modifications to the tax credits.
+Legislation in late 2015 renewed these credits for five years with an incremental de-escalation of the credits.
 The solar ITC offers:

 A consumer must have a federal tax liability to take advantage of the solar investment tax credit.

 Prior to 2009, residential solar installations had a per project cap of $2,000 tax credit.
-As of 2009, the solar ITC for residential system owners is 30% of the total system cost.
+With current legislation, the solar ITC for residential system owners is 30% of the total system cost with no upper limit.

 The federal tax credit is a one-time credit, but may be carried forward (and possibly back) if not completely useable in the system installation tax year.
 Rules about carrying forward and backward may vary between residential and commercial tax filers; please consult a tax professional for the current rules.